f-eq-ma/bdn9/README.md

 # Build Images

 I was too excited about building out my first board, I totally forgot to take any photos.
 The two I have are below.

+I should note that I bought a GMMK Switch Sample Pack and those were the switches I used on this board.
+So, this doubled as a switch tester for me.

 Here, I used a role of masking tape to hold up the board since the encoders stuck up causing the board to miss-align.
 <image src="images/bdn9_soldering.jpeg" width=25% height=25%>